docs

 Short answer

-Anesthesia billing follows a completely different payment framework than CPT-based professional billing.
-Revenue is calculated using the ASA formula: base units plus time units plus modifying units, multiplied by a conversion factor.
-For 2026, the CMS anesthesia conversion factor is $20.4976 for most participating physicians, per the CMS Physician Fee Schedule.
+Anesthesia billing runs on a different payment framework than CPT-based professional billing.
+Revenue comes from the ASA formula: (base units + time units + modifying units) × a conversion factor.
+For 2026, the CMS anesthesia conversion factor is $20.4976 for most participating physicians.
 Each anesthesia CPT code in the 00100–01999 range carries a fixed base unit value set by the American Society of Anesthesiologists.
-Time units are calculated from documented start and stop times, typically at fifteen minutes per unit.
+Time units come from documented start and stop times, typically at fifteen minutes per unit.
 Modifying units come from physical status modifiers (P1–P6) and qualifying circumstances add-on codes.
-Then the modifier stack — AA, QK, QY, QX, QZ, QS — determines which provider bills what, and at what reimbursement rate, depending on whether the anesthesiologist personally performed the case, medically directed CRNAs, or a CRNA worked independently.
-A billing company managing anesthesia clients has to get every layer of this right, simultaneously, on every claim.
-Generalist billing software that was not built with the ASA formula, concurrency tracking, and matched modifier pairs in mind creates revenue leakage and denial exposure that compounds across a book.
+The provider modifier stack — AA, QK, QY, QX, QZ, QS — then sets who bills what and at what rate, depending on whether the anesthesiologist personally performed the case, medically directed CRNAs, or a CRNA worked independently.
+A billing company has to get every layer right on every claim.
+Generalist software built without the ASA formula, concurrency tracking, and matched modifier pairs leaks revenue and creates denial exposure on each anesthesia client it touches.

-Most medical billing runs on a familiar rhythm: a CPT code, a diagnosis, a unit count of one, and a fee schedule lookup.
-The payer adjudicates and pays a percentage of billed charges or a contracted rate per procedure.
-The complexity lives in authorization, coding accuracy, and the denial loop.
+Most medical billing is a CPT code, a diagnosis, a unit count of one, and a fee schedule lookup.
+The payer pays a percentage of billed charges or a contracted rate per procedure, and the complexity lives in authorization, coding accuracy, and the denial loop.

-Anesthesia billing breaks that rhythm at the foundation.
-There is no single billed charge per procedure.
-There is a formula, and each variable in that formula is independently documented, independently validated by the payer, and independently subject to denial.
-Get the base unit right but miscalculate time by rounding the wrong direction, and the claim pays short.
+Anesthesia has no single billed charge per procedure.
+It has a formula, and each variable in it is documented, validated by the payer, and subject to denial on its own.
+Get the base unit right but round time the wrong direction, and the claim pays short.
 Document time accurately but miss the physical status modifier, and you leave units on the table with commercial payers who reimburse them.
-Bill the right total units but attach the wrong provider modifier, and the entire claim may be denied automatically by the payer's claim editing system before a human ever reviews it.
+Bill the right total units but attach the wrong provider modifier, and the payer's claim editing system can deny the entire claim before a human reviews it.

-The billing complexity compounds further when a practice uses a care team model — one anesthesiologist directing two, three, or four CRNAs in concurrent cases.
-Each case requires a matched pair of modifiers: the anesthesiologist's modifier and the CRNA's modifier must tell a consistent story about who directed whom.
-If they do not match, the payer denies both claims without manual review.
-Industry sources including Medical Billers and Coders estimate that incorrect or mismatched modifiers can contribute to 30 percent or greater revenue loss across a group.
+A care team model raises the stakes again: one anesthesiologist directing two to four CRNAs in concurrent cases.
+Each case needs a matched pair of modifiers, and the anesthesiologist's modifier and the CRNA's must tell the same story about who directed whom.
+If they conflict, the payer denies both claims without manual review.
+Industry estimates put incorrect or mismatched modifiers at 30 percent or greater revenue loss across a group.

-For a billing company managing multiple anesthesia practices, the stakes multiply.
-Denial patterns that trace back to a systematic time-unit rounding error, or to a modifier workflow that does not enforce matched pairs, affect every claim for every client simultaneously.
+For a billing company running multiple anesthesia practices, one systematic error scales.
+A time-unit rounding mistake or a modifier workflow that does not enforce matched pairs hits every claim for every affected client at once.

 The ASA formula: base units + time units + modifying units

-The anesthesia payment calculation starts with a formula endorsed by the American Society of Anesthesiologists and adopted by CMS and most commercial payers:
+The payment calculation uses a formula endorsed by the American Society of Anesthesiologists and adopted by CMS and most commercial payers:

 Payment = (Base Units + Time Units + Modifying Units) × Conversion Factor

-Each component has a specific definition and a specific documentation requirement.
+Each component has its own definition and documentation requirement.

-Base units are a fixed value assigned to each anesthesia CPT code in the 00100–01999 range.
-They reflect the inherent complexity, skill, and risk of providing anesthesia for a specific type of surgical procedure.
-The ASA Relative Value Guide publishes and maintains the base unit table.
-A colonoscopy under anesthesia (00811) carries 5 base units.
-An upper GI endoscopy (00740) carries 7.
-A cesarean delivery (01961) carries 7.
-A total knee replacement (01402) carries 8.
-Cardiac bypass surgery (00562) carries 25.
-These values are fixed per code and do not change based on how long the case runs.
+Base units are a fixed value assigned to each anesthesia CPT code in the 00100–01999 range, reflecting the complexity, skill, and risk of anesthesia for a given surgical procedure.
+The ASA Relative Value Guide publishes the base unit table.
+A colonoscopy under anesthesia (00811) carries 5 base units, an upper GI endoscopy (00740) 7, a cesarean delivery (01961) 7, a total knee replacement (01402) 8, and cardiac bypass surgery (00562) 25.
+These values are fixed per code and do not change with case length.

 Time units translate documented anesthesia time into billable units.
-The standard conversion under CMS and most commercial payers is one time unit per fifteen minutes of anesthesia time.
-Some commercial contracts specify a different interval — most commonly ten minutes per unit — so the billing company must track the applicable time unit standard per payer contract, not assume the Medicare standard applies universally.
+The standard under CMS and most commercial payers is one time unit per fifteen minutes.
+Some commercial contracts specify a different interval, most commonly ten minutes per unit, so track the applicable standard per payer contract rather than assuming Medicare's applies everywhere.

-Anesthesia time begins when the provider starts preparing the patient for induction, not when the surgeon makes the incision.
-It ends when the provider transfers care to PACU staff or another qualified person.
+Anesthesia time begins when the provider starts preparing the patient for induction, not when the surgeon makes the incision, and ends when the provider transfers care to PACU staff or another qualified person.
 That start-to-stop window is a documented legal record, not an estimate.
-A 120-minute knee replacement generates 8 time units (120 divided by 15), added to 8 base units, for 16 units before any modifying units are applied.
+A 120-minute knee replacement generates 8 time units (120 ÷ 15), added to 8 base units, for 16 units before modifying units.

 Modifying units come from two sources.
-Qualifying circumstances add-on codes (99100, 99116, 99135, 99140) add 1 to 5 units depending on the circumstance: extreme age under one year or over seventy adds 1 unit (99100), utilization of controlled hypotension adds 5 units (99116), deliberate hypotension adds 5 units (99135), and emergency conditions add 2 units (99140).
-Physical status modifiers discussed in the next section add 0 to 3 units depending on payer.
+Qualifying circumstances add-on codes add 1 to 5 units: extreme age under one year or over seventy adds 1 unit (99100), controlled hypotension adds 5 units (99116), deliberate hypotension adds 5 units (99135), and emergency conditions add 2 units (99140).
+Physical status modifiers, covered next, add 0 to 3 units depending on payer.

-The conversion factor is the per-unit dollar rate that translates total units into payment.
-For 2026, the Medicare anesthesia conversion factor is $20.4976 for most physicians, per the CMS Anesthesiologists Center.
-Qualifying APM participants have a slightly higher factor of $20.600.
-Commercial payers negotiate their own conversion factors, which vary by contract and typically run higher than Medicare rates.
-A billing company managing anesthesia clients must maintain the correct conversion factor per payer contract to verify that ERA payments are accurate — not just that the claim was paid, but that it was paid at the right rate per unit.
+The conversion factor is the per-unit dollar rate.
+For 2026 the Medicare anesthesia conversion factor is $20.4976 for most physicians; qualifying APM participants get a slightly higher $20.600.
+Commercial payers negotiate their own factors, which vary by contract and typically run higher than Medicare.
+Maintain the correct conversion factor per payer contract so ERA review confirms not just that a claim paid, but that it paid at the right rate per unit.

 Anesthesia modifiers: AA, QK, QY, QX, QZ, QS

-Anesthesia modifier selection determines who gets paid, at what rate, and whether the claim is even eligible for payment.
-These modifiers are mutually exclusive on a single claim line — billing more than one of AA, QK, QY, QX, QZ, or QS together triggers an automatic denial.
-Each one describes a specific care delivery model.
+Anesthesia modifier selection determines who gets paid, at what rate, and whether the claim is eligible for payment at all.
+These modifiers are mutually exclusive on a single claim line: billing more than one of AA, QK, QY, QX, QZ, or QS together triggers an automatic denial.
+Each describes a specific care delivery model.

 | Modifier | Who bills it | What it means | Medicare reimbursement |